Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Introduction

 In the original white-light Michelson interferometry, the two interferometric paths (two arms) must be almost equal to have fringes \cite{Michelson1881relative}.
 With the light of a very narrow line, the match can be relaxed a bit (e.g., \cite{Michelson1925, MichelsonGale1925}).
 For laser light, the interferometry goes further, and the fringes would manifest for a difference of optical paths within the laser coherent length.
 For Nd:YAG laser of 1 kHz linewidth, the two optical length paths can differ by 100 km and still be coherent to interfere with each other.
 However, the closer the path lengths are matched, the clearer the fringes are (less noise).
 In space, because of the large distances involved, at the receiving spacecraft (S/C), we have to phase lock the local laser oscillator to the weak incoming beam to transmit to another S/C or back; the interferometry measures the final phase of interference of the two chosen paths.
 The final phase noise $\delta \varphi_\text{interference}$ of interference at the receiving S/C is

 where $\delta \nu (f)$ is the frequency noise of the laser source at frequency $f$, $\Delta L$ is the optical path length difference of the two chosen paths, and $c$ is the light velocity.
 Hence, to decrease the interference phase noise $\delta \varphi_\text{interference}$, we have to either decrease the frequency noise of the laser source or decrease the path length difference, or both.
 After the vast distance traveled, the light received by the telescope in the other S/C is attenuated greatly and needs amplification to go to another S/C. The amplification method uses a local laser to phase-lock to the incoming weak laser light.
 Hence, the phase information is transmitted in contiguous propagation, whether in homodyne or with a known frequency offset.
 The measured phase by the phasemeter is recorded with a time tag for later propagation identification in the data analysis.
 This time-tagged tracing after the recording is called time-delay interferometry (TDI).
 The first-generation Michelson TDI is usually called X, Y, and Z TDIs.
+For X-TDI configuration, the two Michelson interference paths are: (i) S/C1 $\to$ S/C2 $\to$ S/C1 $\to$ S/C3 $\to$ S/C1; (ii) S/C1 $\to$ S/C3 $\to$ S/C1 $\to$ S/C2 $\to$ S/C1.
+For Y-TDI, start at S/C2; for Z-TDI, start at S/C3.
 We call the original (zeroth generation) Michelson topology the X0, Y0, and Z0 TDIs.
-Both phase-locking and time-tagging contribute to noises.
+That is for X0-TDI: (i) S/C1 $\to$ S/C2 $\to$ S/C1; (ii) S/C1 $\to$ S/C3 $\to$ S/C1; and so on.
+The second-generation Michelson TDI is usually called X1, Y1, and Z1 TDIs.
+For X1-TDI configuration, the two Michelson interference paths are: (i) S/C1 $\to$ S/C2 $\to$ S/C1 $\to$ S/C3 $\to$ S/C1 $\to$ S/C3 $\to$ S/C1 $\to$ S/C2 $\to$ S/C1; (ii) S/C1 $\to$ S/C3 $\to$ S/C1 $\to$ S/C2 $\to$ S/C1 $\to$ S/C2 $\to$ S/C1 $\to$ S/C3 $\to$ S/C1; and so on.
+For equal arms, two X0-TDI optical path lengths match each other, and so on.
+For constant arms, two X-TDI optical path lengths match each other, and so on.
+For constant velocity formations, two X1-TDI optical path lengths match, and so on.
+Here, we summarize the definitions and some explanations of X, Y, Z, X1, Y1, Z1, X0, Y0, and Z0 TDIs.
+For further expositions of TDIs, please see \cite{Tinto:2020fcc, Wang:2020pkk, Wang:2020fwa} and the references therein.
+Both phase-locking and time-tagging in the intermediate S/C contribute to noises.
 The TTL (tilt-to-length) noise, etc., are included in the other noises.